-Omega-3, omega-6 and omega-9 fatty acids are all important dietary fats.
+Omega-3, omega-6, and omega-9 fatty acids are all important dietary fats.

-However, it’s important to get the right balance of omega-3, -6 and -9 fatty acids in your diet.
-An imbalance may contribute to a number of chronic diseases.
+They all have health benefits, but it’s important to get the right balance between them.
+An imbalance in your diet may contribute to a number of chronic diseases.

-Here is a guide to omega-3, -6 and -9 fatty acids, including what they are, why you need them and where you can get them.
+Here’s a guide to omega-3, -6 and -9 fatty acids, including:

 Omega-3 fatty acids are polyunsaturated fats, a type of fat your body can’t make.